michelle-a-bryson/portfolio/README.md

-This is my personal website, built with HTML and CSS.
+This is my personal website, built from scratch by your's truly :)

-Check it out at https://mbryson.me to take a look at some of my projects!
+Check it out at michelle-a-bryson.github.io/portfolio to take a look at some of my projects!